Anshaj-logan/personal-notes/README.md

 This project is a starting point for a Flutter application.

-ign Up -  With Mail And Password
+Sign Up -  With Mail And Password

 Login -  With Mail And Password